Dfria/Dfria/README.md

+This is where I document my journey of exploration and growth, capturing all the projects, tutorials, and insights I've encountered while learning.
+Dive in to track my progress.
 ## Hey I'm Dallas!

 👋 Hi there!
 I'm a recent CS graduate with a passion for data analysis.
 This profile serves as a showcase of my projects and skills as I continue to learn and grow in my field.